-Recently given a wealth of quinces, jam was made, and two batches of quince pickle.
-It is hot, sour, oily, bitter — that lovely combination of Ayurvedic tastes — and is sort of Punjabi in style.
+Recently given a wealth of quinces, jam was made, quince paste too, some of these beauties, and two batches of this Quince Pickle.
+It is hot, sour, oily, bitter — that lovely combination of Ayurvedic tastes — and is styled after the Punjabi pickles.

 This recipe uses panch phoron, a mixture of 5 different spices.
 I prefer to make my own spice mixture rather than purchase it – you can adjust the proportions of spices in your own mixture.

 The pickles take up to 3 weeks from beginning to eating time, but it is simple to make and a joy to eat.
 You are adding strong flavours — fenugreek, chilli etc — to semi dried quince pieces.
 The strong flavours mellow as the pickle matures, and the quince pieces plump up somewhat as they sit in the oil.

 Cuisine: Indian in style